EmileRolley/EmileRolley/README.md

 ---

-I'm working as developer in the worker-owned cooperatives [Calinou](https://calinou.coop) on public interest projects.
-I am versatile and enjoy working on all aspects of a project, from business modelling to integration into the user interface.
+Developer in the worker-owned cooperatives [Calinou](https://calinou.coop).

+I try as much as possible to work on public interest projects, with an emphasis on open-source solutions.
+I'm versatile and enjoy working on all aspects of a project, from business modelling to integration into the user interface.
 I seek out technical challenges while paying particular attention to detail and design.

 Currently, I'm working on:
 - 🏛️ [Publicodes](https://publi.codes/), a declarative language for modeling complex business domains by breaking them down into simple elementary rules.